numist/numi.st/iusethis.md

 ---
 layout: page
+title: Everyday Carry
 ---

-## Everyday Carry

-Minimally, I keep an iPhone 13 Mini with a MagSafe wallet containing my license and a credit card.
-My keychain is either a [hook](https://www.amazon.com/gp/product/B016V4V84U) (pocket) or a [clip](https://www.amazon.com/gp/product/B08KW5YG5X) (belt loop) with at least two [locking S-biners](https://www.amazon.com/gp/product/B08BX4RCW8) attached (one carrying house keys, the other a ROAD iD dog tag and USB stick).
+Minimally, I carry an iPhone 13 Mini with a MagSafe wallet containing my license and a credit card.
+My keychain is either a [hook](https://www.amazon.com/gp/product/B016V4V84U) (pocket) or a [clip](https://www.amazon.com/gp/product/B08KW5YG5X) (belt loop) with at least two [locking S-biners](https://www.amazon.com/gp/product/B08BX4RCW8) attached (one carrying house keys[^keys], the other a ROAD iD dog tag and USB stick).
 Other S-biners include bike lock keys, car key, or destination keys.
 S-biners are awesome.

 I always have earplugs (custom-fitted with Etymōtic cartridges) or AirPods Pro nearby.
 This used to be a habit from being around motorcycles a lot (plus some spontaneous concert-going) but they've become even more essential now that I have kids.
 I usually carry a [Kershaw Scallion](https://kershaw.kaiusa.com/scallion-knives.html), which I love. <!-- TODO "Why do you need to carry a knife?
 What are you cutting?"
 Obviously packages and mail, but I also find myself using it a lot for prying, poking, scraping… I definitely use it often enough to have developed Opinions about it. -->